radar/jep-surveyor/README.md

 Things you may want to cover:

-* Ruby version
+- Ruby version

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

+1. Run `rails db:seed`to seed your db
+2. Run `rails db:migrate`is you made chages to the seed file
+3. Run `rails db:reset`if you want to clear you db and run `rails db:migrate`to get the data from the seed file again

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...